 Strength Training may be more important to your quality of life and independent living than you think.
 If staying younger, for longer is something that interests you, then don’t wait until the effects of aging begins to limit your options.
 Strength training can reverse a lot of the symptoms, aches and pains often associated with aging.
 Even though there are massive benefits to making regular strength training a part of your weekly routine while young, do not worry if it isn’t something you have done up until now.
-Done correctly, you can reap rewards in a very short time, and if consistent with your strength training
+Done correctly, you can reap rewards in a very short time.

 Muscle burns calories.

 Increasing how much muscle mass you have will increase your metabolism. (muscle tissue will burn calories, even while you sleep)

 ⬆️ balance, stability, and other fall prevention skills

 ⬆️ increased injury proof

 ⬇️ reduces risk of stroke

 ⬇️ decreases symptoms of depression

 ⬇️ reduces amounts of visceral fats on vital organs (this is a very good thing!)